 What is a Location Order?

-A location order is an order for a person to provide the court with information the person has about the children’s location.
+A location order is an order for a person to provide the court with information about the children’s location.
 The person is generally someone known to the person, including family members and/or friends.

 What is a Commonwealth Information Order?